Below is a table listing some of the better-known pay-per-click search

 well-designed.
 We hope that you'll find this table helpful in

 evaluating the search engines and advertising tools that are available

 in this expanding field.

-Speed, search results, and bid mgmt are rated from 1 to 5,
+Speed, search results, and bid management are rated from 1 to 5

 Below are a few highlights of these pay per click search engines:

-MSN.com — high traffic; search results appear on MSN, Bing, and MSN
+Bing.com — high traffic; search results appear on Bing and MSN search partners.

 — quality, relevance, and uniqueness of search result listings.

 Bid management — ease of managing listings, keywords, and bids.

 Minimum account — minimum amount required to establish a bidding account.